ZR3D/soundnode/README.md

 The intent of the project is to make the creative use of the Web Audio API easy and intuitive by connecting nodes in a visual node editor.

-The index.html file has no dependancies and is designed to work offline with users able to download and share this single file easily and use localy or off a USB without requiring a server.
+The index.html file has no dependencies and is designed to work offline with users able to download and share this single file easily and use locally or off a USB without requiring a server.

 The sound_node_player.html is not required and is only a code template so users can export individual sounds or songs in .json format and incorporate directly into their own project code e.g. a web based game or alarm for a timer.